 Cloudways is a superb cloud hosting platform where website owners and companies can build, develop, deploy and manage web applications.
 Here are some of the reasons why you should host your website with Cloudways;

 With Cloudways, customers can enjoy incredibly fast page loads.
 On average, a website hosted on Cloudways takes an average of 616 milliseconds to load.
-In essence, well under one second, the browser can retrieve the required informed from the web host and display for the user to see.
-Not only is this ultra fast, but it is also about twice as fast as most cloud computing services in the hosting world.
+In essence, well under one second, the browser can retrieve the required informed from the web host and display it for the user to see.
+Not only is this ultra-fast, but it is also about twice as fast as most cloud computing services in the hosting world.

 • Resources and features

-The Cloudways’ servers are feature packed, easy to scale and manage.
+The Cloudways’ servers are feature-packed, easy to scale and manage.
 The company offers a bundle of resources for its users including unlimited website hosting (in terms of number), SSD-based hosting, built-in caches, PHP 7 servers, free WordPress cache plugin, pre-configured PHP-FPM, HTTP/2 supported servers and free Magento full page cache.